We support customers and community groups by sharing our market insights, research and thought leadership through the

 The University of Melbourne strives to be a public-spirited institution, ranked among the finest universities in the world.
 It seeks to harness strength, breadth and depth of research to help meet global challenges and attract the brightest cohort from the widest range of backgrounds, offering an outstanding student experience.
 The University makes research, student learning and engagement serve public interests, this includes taking up pressing societal problems in research, producing graduates prepared for responsibility and promoting inquiry and open debate based on evidence and reason.

-The NAB Foundation is supporting the University of Melbourne to refine and test a world-first, evidence-based smartphone tool for men who have used violence in their intimate relationships.
+The NAB Foundation’s seed grant is supporting the University of Melbourne to refine and test a world-first, evidence-based smartphone tool for men who have used violence in their intimate relationships.
 The tool, which is based on pilot work with men and health practitioners aims to intervene early by raising awareness of abusive behaviours and encouraging self-reflection and help-seeking before violence escalates.

 Two Good Co

 Two Good Co believe that every woman and child is worthy of love and respect.
 This is demonstrated by providing free, restaurant-quality meals to domestic violence safe houses across Sydney and Melbourne.
 Two Good Co is a buy-one, give-one social enterprise serving organic meals designed by some of Australia’s best chefs.
-For every Two Good meal purchased, one is delivered to a women in a domestic violence shelter in Australia.
+For every Two Good Co meal purchased, one is delivered to a woman in a domestic violence shelter in Australia.
 They also employ women from the refuges they serve and provide them with culinary training with the aim of promoting self-worth.
 Since Two Good was launched in 2015, more than 20,000 meals have been delivered to people in need.

-The NAB Foundation is supporting Two Good Co by providing a grant to assist them in building capacity through a new IT platform to automate processes and keep users informed of services available for domestic violence victims.
+The NAB Foundation is supporting Two Good Co by providing a seed grant to assist them in building capacity through a new IT platform to automate processes and keep users informed of services available for domestic violence victims.
 Following a successful one-year partnership, the NAB Foundation extended the partnership to 2020 with operational support to build scale and sustainability.